jvillalba22/tokenizerJvillalba22/README.md

 Lab Project 1: Building a Tokenizer
 ===================================
-Due Date: Friday October 5th, 2018 11:59 PM MST
+Tentative Due Date: Friday October 5th, 2018 11:59 PM MST

 All work should be your own work.
 Please see the [Course Website](https://sites.google.com/site/arch1utep/home#TOC-Academic-Honesty) for full details on the course's policy on academic honesty.

+The following should be pushed to your private Github repository prior to the deadline.:
+- All .c and .h source files
+- A Makefile to build and clean your project
+- A brief README explaining how to use your program

-Your source code should be pushed to your private Github repository prior to the deadline. _Your repository should be clean and not cluttered with any temporary scratch files (e.g. hello.c~ or #hello.c#)._
+_Your repository should be clean and not cluttered with any temporary scratch files (e.g. hello.c~ or #hello.c#)._

+You will demo your lab to the TA during the following week.
+Expect to be asked to checkout your project from your repository, compile it, and explain how your code works.
+Your will be evaluated based on the following criteria:

+- Tools (efficiently utilize bash, emacs, make, the compiler, and git)
+- Written Communication (appropriate documentation)
+- Mature Programming (proper code hygiene, appropriate algorithms, modularization, header files)
+- Variable Allocation (appropriate use of variables, scope, allocation)
+- Completion

+You may refer to the [Grading and Course Learning Outcomes webpage](https://sites.google.com/site/arch1utep/course-learning-outcomes) for an in depth explanation of the grading criteria.

 ## Overview
 Your objective for the first lab project is to build a tokenizer that